Professional or Skilled Tradesperson

 What are the benefits of labour mobility?

 Labour mobility provides choice and opportunity for workers and employers.
-When workers are required to undergo additional training or examinations to practice an occupation that they are already certified to practice, the worker, their families and employers who are trying to staff positions suffer from the uncertainty, additional costs and time that it takes to re-certify.
+When workers are required to undergo additional training or examinations to practice an occupation that they are already certified to practice in another NWPTA province, the worker, their families and employers who are trying to staff positions suffer from the uncertainty, additional costs and time that it takes to re-certify.

-How does the NWPTA improve labour mobility between British Columbia, Alberta and Saskatchewan?
+How does the NWPTA improve labour mobility between British Columbia, Alberta, Saskatchewan and Manitoba?

-The NWPTA obligates the British Columbia, Alberta and Saskatchewan governments to remove barriers to the free movement of workers between the provinces.
-The NWPTA also requires British Columbia, Alberta and Saskatchewan regulatory authorities to recognize each others' certified workers as qualified without requiring material additional training or examinations.
+The NWPTA obligates the NWPTA provinces to remove barriers to the free movement of workers between the provinces.
+The NWPTA also requires the regulatory authorities in the NWPTA provinces to certify workers that are already certified in another NWPTA province without requiring material additional training or examinations.

 What workers are covered by labour mobility under the NWPTA?